Priyankaverma2024/AI_Executive_Email_Assistant/README.md

 # Personal AI Email Reply Agent

-An agent that reads your unread Gmail, classifies each email's intent, drafts a professional reply in your voice using Claude, and saves it to **Drafts** — never auto-sends.
+An agent that reads your unread Gmail, classifies each email's intent, drafts a professional reply in your voice using Gemini, and saves it to **Drafts** — never auto-sends.
 You always review before hitting Send.

 ## How it works